 The Coming Energy Transformation: Drivers, Consequences, and Implications for Geopolitics

-Energy Minerals Division (EMD) and Division of Environmental Geosciences (DEG) Luncheon
+Energy Minerals Division (EMD) and Division of Environmental Geosciences (DEG) Featured Speaker

 Morgan Bazilian joined Colorado School of Mines in early 2018 as the inaugural director of the Payne Institute for Public Policy.
 Previously, he was lead energy specialist at the World Bank.
 He has over two decades of experience in the energy sector and is regarded as a leading expert in international affairs, policy and investment.
 He is a Member of the Council on Foreign Relations.